Kashmir: Authorities bolster 'village defense committees' to counter Islamists | DW | 18.03.2022

 However, the conviction rate in the cases against VDCs is low, with only six cases having so far led to a conviction.
 Seven years after her husband's murder, Chowdhary says the case is still pending.

-Zahid Choudhary, a youth leader in Jammu district, told DW the VDCs "assert the right to control and punish anyone they deem to be a suspect."
+Zahid Choudhary, a youth leader in Jammu district, said the VDCs "assert the right to control and punish anyone they deem to be a suspect."

 He added the VDCs are increasingly found to be using their weapons to settle personal disputes.